Gwillison415/github-api-1/README.md

 ## Description

 GraphQL endpoints housed in an Express server to access GitHub's API v3 and serve information to the Databraid GitHub Widget.
-Authentication happens with Oauth2 where you will be redirected to a GitHub sign in screen to allow Databraid access to some information about your GitHub account.
+Authentication happens with Oauth2 where you will be redirected to a GitHub sign in screen to allow Databraid access to some scoped information about your GitHub account.
+All access is essential to the functionality of this website and nothing more.
+No user information is stored about the client on our servers such that it cannot be accessed by illicit third parties unless they already have access to your Github login credentials.

+We see this as a better practice than storing login credentials in our own server that may lead to a security breach.
+By not storing client information we remove the vulnerabilities associated with storing credentials that we would leverage to gain access to your public and private Github repository information.

 ## Usage